-Course materials:

-Recommended Reference Book:

-Fagerberg, J., Mowery, D., and Nelson, R. (Eds.).
+Course materials: Recommended Reference Book: Fagerberg, J., Mowery, D., and Nelson, R. (Eds.).
 2005.
 The Oxford Handbook of Innovation.
 Oxford University Press.
-Required and recommended articles and book chapters as listed below in the Topical Outline; a reading list in CD form shall be distributed.
+Required and recommended articles and book chapters as listed below in the Topical Outline; a reading list in canvas is provided.